rongbin666/glitter-sdk-py/docs/examples.rst

     res = glitter_client.db.create_schema(schema_name, fields)
     print(res)

-if create schema success, the return like:
+If the schema is created successfully, the return would be:

 .. code-block:: json